Omudhome Ogbru, PharmD

 The dose for cold sores is 2000 mg (2 grams) every 12 hours for 1 day.

 DRUG INTERACTIONS: Probenecid (Benemid) and cimetidine (Tagamet) may reduce the kidney's clearance of valacyclovir, leading to higher concentrations in the blood.
 This may lead to side effects of valacyclovir.

 PREGNANCY: Valacyclovir showed no effects on the fetus in animal studies, however, there has been no adequate evaluation of valacyclovir or (acyclovir) in pregnant women.
 The incidence of birth defects in women taking acyclovir is about the same as in the general population.
 Valacyclovir should only be used during pregnancy when the benefits to the mother outweigh risks to the fetus.

 SIDE EFFECTS: The side effect profile of valacyclovir is similar to that of acyclovir.
-The most commonly reported side effects are headache, nausea, and vomiting.
-Less common side effects are diarrhea, abdominal pain, and dizziness.
+The most commonly reported side effects are headache, nausea, vomiting, abdominal pain, cold symptoms, increased liver enzymes, and reduction of white blood cells.
+Less common side effects are diarrhea, joint pain, and dizziness.